NIME-conference/cookbook/chairing/general_chair.md

 ## During the conference

 The most important role of the general chair is to act as a host.
 You should not plan to do anything in particular, nor be responsible for anything.
-You will be swamped by all sorts of questions anyways, but will
+You will be swamped by all sorts of questions anyways, and should have extra time to just talk to people, talk to journalists, etc.

 ## After the conference